amos-baron/insoundz_exe/README.md

 2. **Reconstruction**: the **enhance_audio** function is responsible for seperating the audio into frames and pushing the frames into the  **unprocessed_frames_queue**, it gets the audio and a session_id as parameters

+### Audio Manipulations Helper Module

+#### Features

+##### 1. `convert_to_required_format`

+This function allows you to perform sample rate conversion on audio data.
+It takes the following parameters:

+- `raw_data`: The input audio data in its raw form.
+- `desired_sample_rate`: The target sample rate to which you want to convert the audio.
+- `original_sample_rate`: The original sample rate of the input audio data.

+If the `desired_sample_rate` matches the `original_sample_rate`, the function returns the raw data as is.
+Otherwise, it uses scipy's signal processing library for sample rate conversion.
+The resampling factor is calculated based on the desired and original sample rates, and the input audio data is resampled accordingly.